sarroutbi/nbde-tang-server/README.md

 ## Introduction

-The NBDE Tang server operator helps to provide [NBDE](https://access.redhat.com/articles/6987053) technology for OpenShift/K8S.
+The NBDE Tang server operator provides [NBDE](https://access.redhat.com/articles/6987053) technology for OpenShift/K8S.
 It deploys one or several Tang servers automatically.
 The Tang server container image to launch is configurable, and will use the latest one available by default.
-This operator has been developed using [operator-sdk](https://sdk.operatorframework.io/).
+This operator has been developed using [operator-sdk](https://sdk.operatorframework.io/) framework.

 The operator avoids having to follow all Tang manual installation steps, and leverages some of the features provided by OpenShift: multi-replica deployment,